tauri-apps/tauri-docs/docs/getting-started/setup-macos.md

 We recommend using nvm to manage your NodeJS runtime.
 It allows you to easily switch versions and update NodeJS.

-nvm is not mandatory and if you already have NodeJS installed, you may skip this section.
+nvm is not mandatory and if you already have Node.js installed, you may skip this section.

 ```sh
 $ curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.2/install.sh | bash